Russell Lewis, 31; service Friday

-Russell Kyle Lewis, 31, of Morehead City, died Sunday, June 7, 2020, at UNC Medical Center in Chapel Hill.
+Russell Kyle Lewis, 31, of Morehead City, passed away Sunday, June 7, 2020, at UNC Medical Center in Chapel Hill.

 His funeral service is at 2 p.m.
 Friday at the Crystal Coast Worship Center in Salter Path, officiated by the Rev. Bobby Howard.
 Friends are welcome to attend the service.
 For those unable to attend, the family invites you to view the webcast of the service through his obituary page on Munden Funeral Home’s website.
 Friends are also encouraged to leave words of comfort to the family through the website.